mwcproject/mwc-node/doc/exchange_recommendations.md

 # How many confirmations are needed #

 Number of confirmations required is a personal decision that is up to the exchange.
+You can roughly estimate the cost of an attack based on number of confirmations X value of the block reward.
+For example, if the block reward is 0.6, it would cost 0.6 X 5000 = 3000 MWC to do a double spend.
+Some exchanges have different number of confirmations for different amounts deposited.
 Customers should understand the number choosen and decide which exchange to use based on that.
-We have been suggesting 5000+ confirmations to exchanges, but it's really a question of risk.
+We have been suggesting 5000+ confirmations to exchanges, but it's really a question of risk and amounts deposited.
 We have had reorgs of up to 120 blocks but there's no guarantee that a higher number won't occur at some point.